Petra

 A full day exploring the crown jewel of Jordan, Petra.

-1. The Obelisk Tomb and the Triclinium
+1. The Obelisk Tomb & the Triclinium

 A triclinium is a dining space where large groups of people could hold events such as ritual funeral banquets; this justifies its co-location with the tomb (whose pillars are not obelisks, but rather nepheshes).